mtdiedrich/Golf/README.md

 > zone_link.py

+Note: I've now made good progress on these.

 As well, change printed CSVs to not have index columns

 Merging data can be done much more easily than was implemented: df1.merge(df2, how = 'left', on = ['Date','Latitude'])